thehouseofvossEV/auto-annotated-portfolio/content/pages/index.md

       url: /images/XIpfBmusGDEtZiPDOzd0--0--q93n8.jpg
       altText: E. Voss N.
       caption: >-
-        “Who is Evania Voss?”Bio:She is not of this Earth.
+        “Who is Evania Voss?Bio: She is not of this Earth.
 Evania Voss Noctis is an enigma wrapped in light and shadow—a visionary artist who channels divinity through digital mediums.
 Her works are not drawn, but conjured.Optional Quote:“I do not draw what I see—I draw what I remember